mmonroe3195/mmonroe3195.github.io/documentation/set-up.md

 ### Personal Gateway

 To set up a personal gateway it is helpful to refer to [Microsoft Power BI Documentation](https://learn.microsoft.com/en-us/power-bi/connect-data/service-gateway-personal-mode).
+Be sure to turn off any preexisting gateways and configure daily automatic refresh for it.

 ## The User Interface